Kyle Tucker Player Props: Astros vs. Nationals

-The Houston Astros, including Kyle Tucker (hitting .231 in his past 10 games, with a double, two home runs, five walks and six RBI), take on starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.
+The Houston Astros and Kyle Tucker (.385 slugging percentage over his past 10 games, including two homers), take on starter MacKenzie Gore and the Washington Nationals at Minute Maid Park, Thursday at 8:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Nationals.
+He had two hits (going 2-for-4) in his last game against the Nationals.

 Kyle Tucker Game Info & Props vs. the Nationals